trteodor/Unit_Tests_EmbCode_example/README.md

 **_To download this repository tap in your command line:_**
 * git clone --recursive https://github.com/trteodor/UnitTest_InEmbedded_Ex_OnSTM32F103RB_Unity_non-recmake

+**_This example /project is an example of how to get started with unit testing in embedded systems_**

 ## Hello,
 This project/ example was made for educational purposes.
 I wanted to learn how to use the "Unity" framework for unit testing.
 After completing this project / example, I know how to run unit tests, also in embedded systems! :) When I completed this project, I also got to know the makefile syntax a bit.